RexLinz/Octave-DAQmx/README.md

 - DAQmxLoadTask will fail if you did not clear your task.
   If you loose your taskHandle you will have to restart Octave to be able to start the same task again.
 - Negative statusCodes are errors, positive are warnings.
-  At the moment the files are programmed such that they will print a detailed error message if a function is failed.

 ## Examples